episerver/Foundation-docs/Foundation.Commerce/Block Types/Quick Order Block.md

 ![Quick Order Block](Screenshots/Quick%20Order%20Block%20-%20icon.png)

-A *Block Type* designed to display a customer's order history.
+A *Block Type* designed to provide a quick and convinient way to order products.

 ## Property List
 The following property list includes properties that are unique to this content type.
 For a list of global properties, view our [*Common Page Properties*](./Common%20Page%20Properties.md) list.